ngjunsiang/laymansguide-src/season7/issue089/issue089.md

 ## What?

-Okay, stay with me here, I know you are thinking or a horizontal and a vertical axis, and axis labels and bars and lines and—that’s not the kind of graph I am talking about.
+Okay, stay with me here, I know you are thinking of a horizontal and a vertical axis, and axis labels and bars and lines and—that’s not the kind of graph I am talking about.

 > “In mathematics, graph theory is the study of graphs, which are mathematical structures used to model pairwise relations between objects.”
 > — [Graph theory (Wikipedia)](https://en.wikipedia.org/wiki/Graph_theory)